microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck1024mp710/README.md

       <p align="left">
      <img  src="images/mclvpkob4.png"></p>

- 6.	<p style='text-align: justify;'>Alternatively, the device can also be programmed using the programmer/debugger (MPLAB® PICkit™ 4 In-Circuit Debugger - PG164140) by interfacing it through connector J9 of the MCLV-48V-300W Inverter Board as shown below.
+ 6. Alternatively, the device can also be programmed using the programmer/debugger (MPLAB® PICkit™ 4 In-Circuit Debugger - [PG164140](https://www.microchip.com/en-us/development-tool/PG164140)) by interfacing it through connector J9 of the MCLV-48V-300W Inverter Board as shown below.
 Ensure that the programmer is oriented correctly before proceeding.</p>
       <p align="left">
        <img  src="images/mclvprogramming.PNG"></p>